wso2/docs-ei/en/micro-integrator/docs/setup/user_stores/setting_up_a_userstore.md

 				<code>id</code>
 			</td>
 			<td>
 				The name given to the datasource.
+This is required to be <b>WSO2CarbonDB</b>.
 			</td>
 		</tr>
 		<tr>